 This administration is a probate proceeding when the value of the entire estate, less the value of property exempt from the claims of creditor, does not exceed $75,000 or the decedent has been dead for more than two years and the decedent's will, if any, does not direct a formal administration.

 Disposition of Personal Property Without Administration - Florida Statute 735.301

 As the name suggests, this is a process disposing of property but requiring no administration or formal proceedings.
 The estate may consist solely of exempt personal property, as defined by law, and non exempt personal property with a total value not to exceed up to $10,000 in funeral expenses plus reasonable medical and hospital expenses incurred the last 60 days of the last illness.
 The Clerk's office provides the necessary form for this proceeding and assists the filer in completing the form.

 This procedure is initiated when there is property of a decedent here in Palm Beach County and an estate is opened in another state of domicile and allows the personal representative to pass title to real property.

 A trust is any arrangement whereby property is transferred with the intention that it be administered by a trustee for another's benefit.
 Although trusts are not filed with the Probate Court, the court becomes involved when there is an adversarial issue such as the appointment of a successor trustee.

 Curatorship - Florida Statute 733.501

 The court may appoint a curator and issue Letters of Curatorship to take charge of an estate until letters of administration are granted.

 Deposited Wills - Florida Statute 732.901

-Even though there are no probate proceedings initiated, a decedent's last will and testament may be filed with the clerk for safe keeping purposes only.
+Even though there are no probate proceedings initiated, the custodian of a will must deposit the will with the clerk of the court having venue of the estate of the decedent within 10 days after receiving information that the testator is dead.
 If an administration is opened at later date, the deposited will is placed in the probate administrative file at that time.
 There is no filing fee for this process.